Coastal Policy Specialist

 Bridget’s passion for involving local communities in marine management was ignited by her thesis research on subsistence fishing communities in the Philippines.
 Her experience building relationships with coastal communities makes her a valuable part of team efforts to develop state-level indicators of human wellbeing for Washington’s integrated ecosystem assessment process.
 This project works to understand how changes in natural resources or marine management practices can affect humans, ecosystems, and the relationships between them.

-Bridget holds a bachelor’s degree in Environmental Biology from Saint Mary’s University of Minnesota and a Masters of Marine and Environmental Affairs from the University of Washington.
+Bridget holds a bachelor’s degree in Environmental Biology from Saint Mary’s University of Minnesota and a master’s degree in Marine Affairs from the University of Washington, School of Marine and Environmental Affairs.